 - Go to the bank’s website and see if it has the SWIFT code listed

 - Check the bank’s FAQs, international payments or other related links

 - Type ‘SWIFT code’ into the search box if the website has a search feature

-How to find the Swift Code at:
+How to find the SWIFT code at:

 There are several websites that help you find a bank's SWIFT code.
 Simply choose the country and then the name of the bank

-Is BIC the same as SWIFT?
+Is a BIC code the same as a SWIFT code?

 Yes.
 A BIC (Bank Identifier Code) is exactly the same as a SWIFT code.
 Both are made up of numbers and letters used to identify the country, bank and branch that an account is registered to.
 And so both provide vital information when sending a money transfer.